52454D434F/rem-co-com/content/posts/nashville.md

-+++
-layout = "post"
-author = "Remco"
-title = "Music City"
-date = 2018-08-17T20:07:20-04:00
-image = "uploads/IMG_4094.png"
+---
+layout: post
+author: Remco
+title: Music City
+image: uploads/IMG_4094.png
+date: 2018-08-18T00:07:20.000Z
+categories:
+  - Traveling
+tags:
+  - United States
-description = "Nashville, Tennessee, is famously nicknamed 'Music City.'
-This nickname reflects its rich history and ongoing significance in the music industry, particularly for country music." tags = [
+description: Nashville, Tennessee, is famously nicknamed 'Music City.'
+This nickname reflects its rich history and ongoing significance in the music industry, particularly for country music.
-"Nashville",
-]
-categories = [
-"Traveling",
-]
-+++
+---

 ## Visiting Nashville, Tennessee, is famously nicknamed 'Music City'.
 This nickname reflects its rich history and ongoing significance in the music industry, particularly for country music.